EmiraLabs/os/README.md

 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/amazing-tool`)
 3. Commit your changes (`git commit -m 'Add amazing tool'`)
+4. Build and test locally: `stw serve`
-4. Push to the branch (`git push origin feature/amazing-tool`)
+5. Push to the branch (`git push origin feature/amazing-tool`)
-5. Open a Pull Request
+6. Open a Pull Request

 ### Adding a New Tool

 To add a new tool to the collection:

-1. Create a new directory under the root (e.g., `new-tool/`)
+1. Create a new directory under `pages/` (e.g., `pages/new-tool/`)
-2. Add an `index.html` file with your tool's implementation
+2. Add an `index.html` file with frontmatter metadata and your tool's HTML implementation
-3. Update the main `index.html` to include your tool in the tools grid
+3. Update `pages/index.html` to include your tool in the tools grid
+4. Run `stw serve` to build and preview the site
-4. Test locally and submit a pull request
+5. Test locally and submit a pull request

 ## 📄 License